ImageMagick/Usage-Markdown/anim_mods/index.md

 This brings us to an important point about GIF animations.

-**Study an animation before attempting to modifying it.\
+>**Study an animation before attempting to modifying it.
 It can make a BIG difference to the final result.**

 ### Cropping - limit the area of animation {#crop}

-IM has endeavored to make the "`-crop`" image operation work correctly relative to an images virtual canvas rather than to the actual image (IM version 6.1.1 onward).
+IM has endeavored to make the "`-crop`" image operation work correctly relative to an image's virtual canvas rather than to the actual image (IM version 6.1.1 onward).
 This in turn allows you to do things previously not directly possible.

 For example crop the images of a GIF animation and still have it work as expected for all animations.